automl/amltk/docs/guides/scheduling.md

 method which allows you to submit compute to be performed **while the scheduler is running**.

-While we will later visit the [`Task`][amltk.scheduling.Task] class for defining these units of compute, is benficial to see how the `Scheduler` operates directly with `submit()`, without abstractions.
+While we will later visit the [`Task`][amltk.scheduling.Task] class for defining these units of compute, it is beneficial to see how the `Scheduler` operates directly with `submit()`, without abstractions.

 In the below example, we will use the